zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 ================================================================================
 ```

-And you must see started Chrome Browser with your visual
+And you must see started Chrome Browser with your visual.

 ![](images/KarmaJSChromeUTRunned.png)

 Make attention coverage summary increased.
-For more details and analyze code coverage you can open `coverage\index.html` by browser.
+Please open `coverage\index.html` to find out more about current code coverage

 ![](images/CodeCoverageIndex.png)